 The above table and figure show that the solar irradiance from April 2022 to August 2022 is below the forecast except for the month of June 2022.
 In the absence of data from previous months, Harmattan cannot confirm whether the site has experienced good or poor solar radiation since COD.

-Durbanville Availability Vs Forecast
+Durbanville Availability vs Forecast

 The following tables and figures on the technical performance and forecast data provide information on the production, irradiation, availability, and performance ratio of the plant compared to the forecast.